CodeAndCake/AppsFromScratch/sessions/04/README.md

 ### Don't reinvent the wheel - Introduction to libraries

-First let's take a look at code without any libraries.
-The Javascript code below prints out 'Hello everybody!' into the '#container' element.
+First let's take a look at this example.
+The JavaScript code below prints out 'Hello everybody!' into the '#container' element.

 ```
 <html>